undergroundwires/privacy.sexy/README.md

 # privacy.sexy — Now you have the choice

-> Enforce privacy & security best-practices on Windows, macOS and Linux, because privacy is sexy 🍑🍆
+> Enforce privacy & security best-practices on Windows, macOS and Linux, because privacy is sexy.

 <!-- markdownlint-disable MD033 -->
 <p align="center">